maholick/md-pdf-conversion/README.md

 This setup converts Markdown files to beautiful PDFs using the pandoc/extra Docker image and the [Eisvogel](https://github.com/Wandmalfarbe/pandoc-latex-template) Markdown template, which is included in pandoc/extra.

-Not all Markdown flavours are supported to pandoc limitations, but vanilla markdown works like a charm.
+Not all Markdown flavours are supported due to pandoc limitations, but vanilla markdown works like a charm.

 # Setup Environment
 This setup converts Markdown files to beautiful PDFs using pandoc, TeX Live and the Eisvogel Markdown template within a docker container.
-Not all Markdown flavours are supported to pandoc limitations, but vanilla markdown works like a charm.
+Not all Markdown flavours are supported due to pandoc limitations, but vanilla markdown works like a charm.

 ## Requirements
 You need following requirements fulfilled to get the environment running: